Making your social media content accessible to the visually impaired

 Facebook posts with photos get more likes and comments

-This is all well and good, but did you know that you are missing out on an entire segment of your audience by not posting your images with image descriptions and alt text?
-Taking a few minutes when posting an image or graphic component can open your content up to a whole new audience.
+This is a great tip, but most of us are already posting photos with our content, but did you know that you are missing out on an entire segment of your potential audience by not posting your images with image descriptions and alt text?
+Taking a few moments to add a description of what the image that you are posting contains can open your content up to a whole new audience.

 An alt text description for an image should tell you there is a dog in the road, an image description should tell the viewer that there is a black lab with a stick in his mouth standing in the middle of an abandoned country road who is looking like he is ready to play.
 Both the alt text and the image description should be concise and give the reader/viewer information about the image without being overly poetic or including details not relevant to the image.
 Think about my description of the dog, in your mind you can see the dog on the country road, right?
 You can imagine what the stick looks like in his mouth and the addition of the information that this is a country road adds all the context to know that it is a rural looking environment without being overly descriptive.
 I don’t talk about the looming grey clouds in the distance or that the foliage is as green as the algae of an overgrown pond.
 If this was a landscape image and the clouds and the pond were primary components of the composition then yes, by all means include that information but in this case the dog is the primary subject matter and I was looking to get across the idea that he was on a lonely road and looking to play.
 Unlike alt text, image descriptions should be kept to 280 characters to maintain compatibility with most screen readers, but I try and keep mine to 240 for additional compatibility.